----- Chicagoland

 Hey, it's the Empire Carpet Guy!

-Lots of visitors to Lisa's Web World want to learn more about the man we all know as the "Empire Carpet Guy."
+Lots of visitors to Lisa's Nostalgia Cafe want to learn more about the man we all know as the "Empire Carpet Guy."
 He is Lynn Hauldren, and he has been portraying the "man in blue" for over 30 years.

 Empire Carpet opened in Chicago in the late 1950s.
 Contrary to popular belief, Hauldren is not an Empire employee, but an advertising copywriter.
-In 1973, he created a "spokesman" character for the company, and legend has it that when the original actor didn't show up, Hauldren stepped in to take his place.
+In 1977, he created a "spokesman" character for the company, and legend has it that when a suitable actor couldn't be found, Hauldren stepped in to take the role.
 When Empire Carpet opened branches in other cities beginning in the late 1990s, our beloved Empire Carpet Guy became an advertising icon all over the country.
-The jingle that we all know and love ("588-2300....Empire!") has also become well known all over the U.S.
+The jingle that we all know and love ("588-2300....Empire!") was also written by Hauldren and has become well known all over the U.S.

 Mr. Hauldren is a World War II veteran, and has also appeared in some award-winning barbershop quartets.
 I had the pleasure of meeting him in 1985 when we sang in the same barbershop show.
 His most famous quartets were Chicago Natural Gas and Chordiac Arrest.